 • have been sexual abuse victims as a child,

-• remove himself/herself mid-way through an activity to have time with unwarranted or unsupervised time with children,
+• remove himself/herself mid-way through an activity to have unwarranted or unsupervised time with children,

-• attempt to demonstrate ownership of the child by giving articles of his/her clothing to a child as gifts, (e.g. a cap, a jacket, footy shirt etc.),
+• attempt to demonstrate ownership of the child by giving articles of his/her clothing to a child as gifts (e.g. a cap, a jacket, footy shirt etc.),

 • carry photos of children other than his/her own, often recounting how much these children love him/her,

-• give extreme affection to children, (e.g. front-on close hugging, always touching or flirting),
+• give extreme affection to children (e.g. front-on close hugging, always touching or flirting),

 • flatter children and boost their egos,